-A whole ecosystem of living beings interconnected.
+A whole system of living beings interconnected.
 All different and beautifully coexisting as one self.

-In the middle, a small, stone-contained firebon.
-Your agni is pacefully burninge heating the forest.
+In the middle, a small, stone-contained bonfire.
+Your agni is peacefully burning, heating the forest.

-As the autumn arrives the winds begin to wilden the fire which slowly grows and roars wanting to be released free.
+As the autumn arrives the winds begin to wild the fire which slowly grows and roars wanting to be released free.

 You feel the wind blowing, and try to blow against it.

 You see the fire accidentally burning now and then an in defense branch and light it off.

 However, no one feel the fire's constant roar, No one protects the fire while the wind blows.

 The stones surrounding it roll away, and as the fire runs free it is now getting close to raze the whole forest to ashes.